 See how to make over your front door and the space around it with these easy curb appeal ideas.

 Along with the size and shape of entry windows, consider the finish you choose for the trim.
 These sidelights are stained to match the door and pop out against the siding.
 Color-matched sidelights make the entry feel wider by appearing as extensions of the door.

 Can't settle on a single shape for your entry windows?
 Use more than one.
 The large multipane window above the door emphasizes room height, and an adjacent round unit provides charming contrast.

 A soaring portico frames the entry to this home, and the entry windows soar right along with it, revealing the grandeur of an atriumlike two-story vaulted foyer.
 In this case, entry windows are not only a source of exterior light and views, but they're also a way to showcase an interior architectural feature.

 A transom above the entry door is a traditional architectural touch, but there's no rule about how big or small a transom must be.
-Here, the weightiness of a rich walnut door and sidelights is balanced by the glassy grandeur of an arch-top transom that stretches well up the wall to play up the height of the foyer's vaulted ceiling.
+Here, the weightiness of a rich wooden door is balanced by the glassy grandeur of an arch-top transom that stretches well up the wall to play up the height of the front entryway.

 Sidelights need not be fancy to fulfill their function.
-These simple slots provide welcome light for the cozy entry without overshadowing the colorful door.
-They are only half-height sidelights, too--not full length--so they don't skew the scale of the modest-size home.
+These simple slots provide welcome light for the cozy entry without overshadowing this beautiful wooden door.
+They are only half-height sidelights, too -- not full length -- so they don't skew the scale of the home.
 The lack of muntins leaves a clean look.

 Your home gets only one chance to make a first impression, and that's typically at the front entry.
-This stunning design is guaranteed to leave a lasting impression, thanks to a door that incorporates a round window, transoms, and sidelights.
-The rich wood is traditional, but the circle shape adds a burst of contemporary energy.
+This stunning design is guaranteed to leave a lasting impression, thanks to an arched awning over the entryway that relieves the home's boxy lines and reflects the shape of a porthole-style window.